 What should I do if one of my letters of recommendation is not submitted by the deadline?

-The online system for submitting letters of recommendation (only) remains open beyond the application deadline and we accept letters from recommenders for a short period after the application deadline (all of the other components of the graduate application must be submitted by the December 1 deadline).
+The online system for submitting letters of recommendation (only) remains open beyond the application deadline and we accept letters from recommenders for a short period after the application deadline (all of the other components of the graduate application must be submitted by the Department's graduate admissions deadline).
 File review begins almost immediately after the deadline, so it is important that you request your letters early and follow up with your recommenders as needed.
 If necessary, we can evaluate your application with two letters, but, obviously that is not necessarily to your benefit.

 What are my chances of admission?